SurfSolana/Lifeguard-Open-Source-Solana-AI-Trading-Bot-Algorithm/README.md

 ### The Power of the Fear & Greed Index

-Lifeguard uses the Crypto Fear & Greed Index (FGI) – a number from 0 to 100 that measures market sentiment:
+Lifeguard uses the Crypto Fear & Greed Index (FGI) – a number from 0 to 100 that traditionally measures market sentiment:
 - **0-25**: Extreme Fear (market is very negative)
 - **26-45**: Fear (market is nervous)
 - **46-55**: Neutral (market is undecided)